 But how did I get here?
 One of the motivating pieces is that I found a great mentor.
 We all need them.
 We all have different stigmas.
 Everybody has something going on inside that they don’t want to admit.
 Some say, “I’m wounded and feel ashamed.”
 The breakdown of families.
 Perhaps you are embarrassed about your parents or a lack of education.
 Maybe it’s not knowing if you’ve got the same ability.
 You might be nervous you can face it all because you’re a woman in business, and it’s tough.
 It might be that you used to be incarcerated.

-Sometimes you’ve got to.
+People are going out with all these different reasons why they can’t be successful.
+And one of the things that’s cool is that we can completely reinvent ourselves.
+On the other hand, you can reinvent your character.
+You’ve got to.
 It’s tough because you have to decide whether you can go after something.
 And if you’re going to go after it, you have to figure out how to take it to the next level.
 We should never be stagnant.
 Humans should constantly be growing.
 There’s always another place.
 Go there.

 Your network in starting up your start-up

 Sometimes people are in business, but they’re not doing what they want to do.
 That stuff they’ve always wanted to do sits in the shadows until it slips away while life keeps moving on without us.
 One of the primary key points is how you can grow and be a greater service to the people around you.
 How can I increase my network to affect my community positively?
 And then outward to my country and my world.
 I’m talking about actual intimate relationship development.
 We get hung up on not wanting to approach people because we don’t want to bother them the way that we often feel bothered.
-But there is a way to develop community relationships and reciprocate, compensate, and share in each other’s wins.
+However there is a way to develop community relationships and reciprocate, compensate, and share in each other’s wins.

 You must ask and know what you’re going to ask for.
 So you have to get clear on your intention and then develop a plan to take things to the next level.
 You can’t do everything independently, so you need a team.
-Sometimes your team is your internal staff, and sometimes there are other people.
-That is around you and your culture.
+Sometimes your team is your internal staff, and sometimes there are other people around you and in your culture.
 They are doing things the same as you’re doing.
 You need people you can share with that you have a big dream you’re going after.

 In the end, it’s all about you